Questions? Want to get involved? Email us: email@example.com

 Board of Directors

 Ella Harris founded BECAS International in 2009 during her time as a volunteer in the Peace Corps.
 While in Peace Corps, Ella worked with a local after school program that provided children with a safe place to grow and learn in a harsh neighborhood in Quito, Ecuador.
 She created and ran the youth program.
 Before joining the Peace Corps, Ella earned her Bachelor of Art in Dance at Loyola Marymount University.
-Ella enjoys working with other cultures and youth.
+Ella is now a nurse in San Francisco and earning her masters degree from UCSF in public health nursing.
+She enjoys working with other cultures and youth.
 She is excited for the growth and potential of BECAS.